-In this article, we’ll explain what Lost Dog Syndrome is, why some dogs may be more prone to it, and what you can do to prevent it.
+This article explains what Lost Dog Syndrome is, why some dogs are more likely to get lost, and how to prevent it.

 What Causes Lost Dog Syndrome?

-Several factors contribute to a dog’s tendency to get lost.
-These can range from their breed characteristics to their personality, training, and how they interact with their environment.
-Below are the most common causes of Lost Dog Syndrome:
+Several factors contribute to why some dogs are more prone to getting lost.
+These factors can range from their breed traits to their personality, training, and how they interact with their surroundings.
+Below are some common causes of Lost Dog Syndrome:

 1. Breed-Specific Traits

-Some breeds are more prone to wander due to their natural instincts.
-For example, dogs with a strong prey drive, like Terriers or Sighthounds (such as Greyhounds and Whippets), often get distracted by moving objects like small animals or cars.
-Their chasing instincts can lead them to wander off, losing track of their surroundings.
+Some breeds are naturally more likely to wander due to their instincts.
+For instance, dogs with a strong prey drive—like Terriers and Sighthounds (such as Greyhounds and Whippets)—can easily become distracted by moving animals or cars, causing them to chase after these distractions and lose track of their surroundings.

-Similarly, breeds originally bred for working or herding, such as Border Collies and Australian Shepherds, have high energy levels and a strong desire to be busy.
-If these dogs don’t get enough exercise or mental stimulation, they may wander off in search of something to do.
+Similarly, breeds originally bred for herding or working, such as Border Collies and Australian Shepherds, are highly energetic and need a lot of mental stimulation.
+Without sufficient exercise or activities, these dogs may wander off in search of something to occupy them.

 2. Lack of Training